 Entry and exit

-Tunisian law prohibits the import and export of Tunisian dinars.
-See Safety and security.
+The currency of Tunisia is the Tunisian Dinar (TND).
+Tunisian law prohibits the import or export of Tunisian dinars.

 Safety and security

 There is a high threat of terrorist attack in Tunisia.
 Some recent terrorist attacks and plots have targeted foreign tourists.
 On 26 June 2015, 38 foreign tourists were killed in a terrorist attack at a beach resort in the tourist area of Port El Kantaoui, near Sousse.
 On 18 March 2015, 22 people were killed in a terrorist attack at the Bardo museum in the centre of Tunis.
 A state of emergency remains in place.